aatmunbaxi/site/content/computing/magic-square-common-lisp.md

 Since I&rsquo;ve been playing around with common lisp recently, I thought I&rsquo;d use it as an excuse to learn a bit about the language.

 A magic square (of size 3) is a 3x3 grid of numbers whose rows, columns, and diagonals sum up to the same number.
-We&rsquo;ll be working with the simple case here, where the grid can only be filled with values `1-9`, so the win condition is when the rows, columns, and diagonals sum up to `15`.
+We&rsquo;ll be working with the simplest case here, where the grid can only be filled with values `1-9`, so the win condition is when the rows, columns, and diagonals sum up to `15`.
-Our job is to write a program that takes as user in put a grid of 9 numbers, possibly with some values filled out already, and return a solved magic square from those predetermined numbers.
+Our job is to write a program that takes as user input a grid of 9 numbers, possibly with some values filled out already, and return a solved magic square from those predetermined numbers.
 If the square cannot be solved, we should return `nil`.